kubernetes-sigs/gateway-api/site-src/api-types/listenerset.md

     guide](../concepts/versioning.md).

 A `ListenerSet` is a Gateway API type for specifying additional listeners for a Gateway.
-It aims to decouple network listener configurations—such as ports, hostnames, and TLS termination—from the central Gateway resource.
+It decouples network listener configurations—such as ports, hostnames, and TLS termination—from the central Gateway resource.

 ## Background